School on Synchronization: from collective motion to brain dynamics

 COVID-19: Brazilians and foreigners no longer have to present proof of vaccination before entering the country.

 Visa information: Nationals from several countries in Latin America and Europe are exempt from tourist visa.
-Nationals from Australia, Canada and USA are exempt from tourist visa until April 10, 2025.
-Please check here which nationals need a tourist visa to enter Brazil.
+Nationals from Australia, Canada and USA are exempt from tourist visa until April 10, 2025, but it is unclear if the exemption will be extended after this date.

 Accommodation: Participants, whose accommodation will be provided by the institute, will stay at The Universe Flat.
 Hotel recommendations are available here.